 A healthcare administration major explores healthcare-specific topics from a core business perspective.
-Early career professionals who pursue this degree will gain the support, skills and knowledge they need to break into their desired field.
+Early career professionals who pursue this degree may gain the support, skills and knowledge they need to break into their desired field.

 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
 The benefits of majoring in business administration include: